DefNotConrad/AccountManager/README.md

 Tests in JUnit

-Imports accounts from file, adjusts the balance automaticlly with agents, or manually in UI, a basic jFrame with buttons, combo boxes, and windows.
+Imports accounts from file, adjusts the balance automatically with agents, or manually in UI which consists of a basic jFrame with buttons, combo boxes, and windows.